mhgbrown/cached_resource/README.md

 	MyActiveResource.cached_resource.cache = MyCacheStore.new

 ## Usage
 Sit back and relax!
-If you need to reload a particular request you can do something like this:
+If you need to reload a particular request you can pass `:reload => true` into the options hash like this:

 	MyActiveResource.find(:all, :reload => true)